denilsonsa/udev-joystick-blacklist/README.md

 Personally, I'd try the first version (that sets permissions to `0000`) first.
 If it does not work or if it gives trouble for some reason, I'd try the second version (that removes the device).

+The first version (that sets permissions to `0000`) seems to work fine across several distros, but some distros ([such as OSMC](https://github.com/denilsonsa/udev-joystick-blacklist/issues/5#issuecomment-151872841)) may have additional rules that end up setting the permssions back to another value.
+In such case, the second version (that removes the device) should work.

 In the end, it's up to you, and it's about what works best for you and your system.

 ## How it works